• Skip to primary navigation

 Tomatoes and rice served with bacon and Parmesan cheese.

-• Leftovers should be stored in an airtight container and reheated within five days.
+Leftovers should be kept in an airtight container for up to one week in your refrigerator.
 This dish reheats well in the microwave.

 Tomatoes and rice recipe.